-Why You Shouldn’t Ignore Your Feet (And How To Keep Them Happy)
+Why You Shouldn't Ignore Your Feet (And How To Keep Them Happy)

 Shoe fit plays a big role in our foot health.
 “Shoes are responsible for a significant number of reasons that people need to see us,” says Brendan Bennett, a podiatrist in Halifax, N.S.
 Skin problems like corns, callous, friction, blisters are all distinctly shoe-related.
 Common foot problems like bunions, morton’s neuroma and plantar fasciitis are all exacerbated by compressed shoes.
 A shoe that fits well and allows your foot to move optimally is the golden ticket.
 Look for shoes that have a wide toe box and flat sole.
 Pointed toes are a big no-go, as are high heels.
 Shoes should be flexible enough to move with your foot.
 “We want to make sure the foot and shoe operate as a synchronized movement—whatever the foot is doing, the shoe is going to allow it to do,” says Bennett.
 So, as your toes bend, the shoe bends, and as your heel lifts from the floor, so does the heel of the shoe.

 But, we understand—fashion calls.
-Dress shoes make a great impression at important meetings, and pumps looks best with a LBD.
 So, wear your fancy footwear for an hour or two, and then switch to flats.
 The point is to spend the majority of your time in shoes that are flat, flexible and give your feet ample room to be, well, feet-shaped.

 How can you strengthen your feet?